patrickhener/goshs/README.md

 You're mid-engagement.
 You need to transfer a file, catch an SMB hash, or stand up a quick HTTPS server — and `python3 -m http.server` won't cut it.

 **goshs** is a single-binary file server built for the moments when you need more than Python's SimpleHTTPServer but don't want to configure Apache.
-HTTP/S, WebDAV, SFTP, SMB, LDAP, basic auth, share links, DNS/SMTP callbacks, NTLM hash capture + cracking — all from one command.
+HTTP/S, WebDAV, SFTP, SMB, LDAP/S, basic auth, share links, DNS/SMTP callbacks, NTLM hash capture + cracking — all from one command.

 ![intro](https://github.com/patrickhener/image-cdn/blob/main/goshs.gif?raw=true)